-- A. No person listed in paragraph B below may obtain a financial interest or benefit from a THTFassisted activity, or have an interest in any contract, subcontract or agreement with respect thereto, or the proceeds thereunder, either for themselves or those with whom they have family or business ties, during their tenure or for one year thereafter. - B. PERSONS COVERED Immediate family members of any local elected official or of any employee or board member of a THTF Grantee are ineligible to receive benefits through the THTF program.
+A. No person listed in paragraph B below may obtain a financial interest or benefit from a Competitive Grants assisted activity, or have an interest in any contract, subcontract or agreement with respect thereto, or the proceeds thereunder, either for themselves or those with whom they have family or business ties, during their tenure or for one year thereafter.

+B. PERSONS COVERED - Immediate family members of any local elected official or of any employee or board member of a Competitive Grants Grantee are ineligible to receive benefits through the Competitive Grants program.
 "Immediate family member" means the spouse, parent (including a stepparent), child (including a stepchild), grandparent, grandchild, sister or brother (including a stepsister or stepbrother) of any covered individual.

-In addition, the conflict of interest provisions also apply to any person who is an employee, agent, consultant, officer, elected official or appointed official of THDA, the local community or the Grantee receiving TN HTF funds, and who exercises or has exercised any functions or responsibilities with respect to activities assisted with TN HTF funds or who is in a position to participate in a decision-making process or gain inside information with regard to these activities.
+In addition, the conflict of interest provisions also apply to any person who is an employee, agent, consultant, officer, elected official or appointed official of THDA, the local community or the Grantee receiving Competitive Grants funds, and who exercises or has exercised any functions or responsibilities with respect to activities assisted with Competitive Grants funds or who is in a position to participate in a decision-making process or gain inside information with regard to these activities.